Jesus-QC/CursedMod/features/admintoys.md

 ## Shooting Targets

 Shooting targets are admin toys with the shape and functionality of targets that you can shoot and play with that you can spawn on clients.
-CursedMod lets you easily spawn light sources without any type of issue.
+CursedMod lets you easily spawn shooting targets without any type of issue.

 #### A rich constructor.

-The **Create** method allows you to pass a lot of information in order to create your own light sources in one single method:
+The **Create** method allows you to pass a lot of information in order to create your own shooting targets in one single method:

 ```csharp
 static CursedShootingTarget Create(ShootingTargetType type, Vector3? position = null, Vector3? scale = null, Vector3? rotation = null, bool spawn = false)